michaelborck-presentations/ai-in-pedagogical-design-and-delivery/docs/guides/QUIZ-SETUP-GUIDE.md

 - Send Reflective Profile email exactly 1 week before (people forget if earlier)
 - Have fun with the quiz language—make it feel safe, not evaluative
 - Reference profiles throughout workshop to help people feel "seen"
-- Follow up with personalized recommendations
+- Follow up with personalised recommendations
 - Use results to improve next iteration

 ❌ **Don't:**